diantyapitaloka/Grid-Search/README.md

 - Using a grid search ensures that your tuning process is documented and can be easily replicated by other researchers or developers.
 This adds a layer of scientific rigor to your workflow, making it clear exactly how the final model configuration was reached.
 - Grid search allows us to test several parameters at once on a model.
 For example, we can test several numbers of clusters for a K-Means model and see how the K-Means model performs against different K values.
 To better understand grid search, we will try grid search using SKLearn.
 - The algorithm evaluates each parameter set using a specific metric, such as accuracy or F1-score, to determine which combination yields the best results.
 By comparing these scores, you can objectively identify the most effective settings for your specific dataset.
+- Exhaustive exploration ensures that every possible intersection of your chosen settings is meticulously checked for quality.
+This comprehensive approach guarantees that no potential "peak" in performance is overlooked within the sandbox you have constructed.

+Categorical tuning becomes much simpler because you can test non-numerical options like different types of solvers or activation functions side-by-side.
+The system treats these labels as distinct paths, allowing the data to reveal which logic best fits the underlying patterns.

+Resource management is a critical consideration since the workload scales linearly with every new fold added to the validation cycle.
+Users must strategically pick their ranges to prevent the hardware from becoming overwhelmed by a massive queue of training tasks.

+Baseline establishment is often the primary goal, providing a solid benchmark that more advanced or "lucky" optimization methods must beat.
+It creates a "floor" for performance, ensuring you never settle for a model that is less than the best available within your specified constraints.

+Hyperparameter interaction is frequently uncovered, showing how the shift in one setting might require a corresponding adjustment in another to maintain balance.
+These hidden relationships are often too complex to guess manually but become obvious once the entire grid is mapped out.

+Search space refinement allows you to start with a broad, low-resolution grid before "zooming in" on the most promising areas with a tighter second pass.
+This hierarchical strategy conserves energy while still converging on the absolute most precise values for your variables.

+Predictability of duration is a major benefit, as you can calculate exactly how many iterations will occur before the process even begins.
+Unlike some random or adaptive methods, there is no uncertainty regarding when the results will be ready for review.

+Statistical significance is bolstered because the process relies on consistent evaluation logic across every single candidate version of the model.
+This uniform treatment ensures that any improvement in the score is a result of the parameters themselves rather than a change in the testing environment.

+Knowledge transfer is facilitated when you share the grid results with teammates, as it illustrates which regions of the parameter space were fruitful and which were dead ends.
+This shared insight prevents others from wasting time exploring configurations that have already been proven ineffective.

 ![image](https://github.com/diantyapitaloka/Grid-Search/assets/147487436/3a00c493-bfaf-4e30-a690-9952bd513f63)